 - 3. A new row can be added by calling the Append, AppendRecord, Insert or InsertRecord method.
 The dataset then enters the "insert" state. - 4.
 Changes are written to the database by the Post method.
 This can be used whenever the dataset is in the "edit" or "insert" state.
 On completion, the dataset returns to the "browse" state. - 5.
-Changes can be abandoned using the Cancel method.
+Changes can be abandoned (before a post) using the Cancel method.

-Note that enabling ForceRefresh is useful whenever the dataset includes fields computed by the database and ensures that the dataset presented always reflects the data in the database.
+Note that enabling ForceRefresh is useful whenever the dataset includes dependent fields in the query (e.g. from a "JOINed" table) and ensures that the dataset presented is always consistent with the data in the database.